 Not all interviews could be arranged in a face-to-face manner, mostly because of the expenses involved with traveling to each expert.
 The interviews (4) that could not be established face-to-face were conducted via the video telephone software Skype.
 While non-verbal communication cannot be perceived in classic telephone interviews without video, such is possible with video telephone technology.
 Another advantage is that not only audio, but also a video of the interview could easily be recorded.
 Video telephone, as a communication medium for interviews, is not yet described in the literature.
-In this study, it was successfully applied and video record).
+In this study, it was successfully applied and yielded advantages, especially for the analysis of the interviews (audio and video record).
 However, the video function of Skype could not be used for all interviews.
 Nevertheless, the optimal conditions for an interview can be achieved only in a face-to-face manner, because this still is the most natural way of communication between human beings.